dcajasn/Riskfolio-Lib/README.md

     - Second Lower Partial Moment (Sortino Ratio).
     - Value at Risk (VaR).
     - Conditional Value at Risk (CVaR).
+    - Tail Gini.
     - Entropic Value at Risk (EVaR).
-    - Tail Gini.
+    - Relativistic Value at Risk (RLVaR).
     - Worst Case Realization (Minimax).
     &nbsp;

     **Drawdown Risk Measures:**

-    - Maximum Drawdown (Calmar Ratio) for compounded and uncompounded cumulative returns.
     - Average Drawdown for compounded and uncompounded cumulative returns.
+    - Ulcer Index for compounded and uncompounded cumulative returns.
     - Drawdown at Risk (DaR) for compounded and uncompounded cumulative returns.
     - Conditional Drawdown at Risk (CDaR) for compounded and uncompounded cumulative returns.
     - Entropic Drawdown at Risk (EDaR) for compounded and uncompounded cumulative returns.
+    - Relativistic Drawdown at Risk (RLDaR) for compounded and uncompounded cumulative returns.
-    - Ulcer Index for compounded and uncompounded cumulative returns.
+    - Maximum Drawdown (Calmar Ratio) for compounded and uncompounded cumulative returns.

 - Nested Clustered Optimization (NCO) with four objective functions and the available risk measures to each objective: